ABOUT US

 The farm is vital to the set up.
 It is the main source of food for the children providing one meal a day of rice and beans and sometimes kale.
 Food is also exchanged for items they cannot grow and is exchanged for school fees.
 It also provides food for the wider community; the widows of Hilltop whose help with the children’s care is vital.
 The farm is gradually being developed with a permaculture ethos where everything is used and reused to ensure the best organic growth.
 It is farmed by Fabian, Big David, who was an original orphan and now works for Fabian for his keep, the local widows and the children when they are not at school.
 This is where the self-sufficiency will ultimately come from.

 There are approximately 3.6 million orphans under the age of 18 in Kenya.
 Accessing nutrition, clean water, healthcare, shelter and safety is hampered by extreme poverty in the country.
 Helping Hilltop is about helping to improve the lives of 81 orphans cared for by Fabian, his wife and a small community who are family.
 All the children are there through no fault of their own.
-The majority were orphaned through the Aids pandemic.
+The majority were orphaned through the Aids pandemic but many also through tribal conflicts and violence.

 With our support they can achieve anything they want.